 The Amalfi Coast is known to be stunningly splendid, and I could see why as the bus I was traveling in turned on a bend and I the blinding blue hit me with full force.
 Diamonds sparkled off the waves as we got closer and closer to this little town perched along a cliff, and excitement levels rose as the beach neared.
 The pebble beach is marvellous, and taking in the sunset while bobbing in the water is one of the highlights from my trip!
 Throw in copious amounts of limoncello and a lemon risotto with a glass of splendid Moscato and my, was I happy!

 I went on a wine-tasting into the Tuscan countryside.
+This is one of the BEST things to do in Italy, the ABSOLUTE BEST.
 Turns out the tour involved much country, much gelato and much views along with said wine.
 Italy is HEAVEN for anyone who loves wine, and the wineries take great pride in explaining how the wines are made and stored.
 The variety is overwhelming and I was left wanting to try EVERYTHING.
 The ones we did get, though, were delightful – there was a deep red, there was a fresh and fruity white, there was a dry white, a sparkling rose..
 I don’t really need much else 😀

 5 pretty villages make up this town, nestled right by the Ligurian sea and offering some BRILLIANT views, which are best taken in through the hikes between each village.
 I started early and did two of the hikes (the other trails were closed) before heading back to town and hitting the beaches.
 The sunset at Riomaggiore’s rock beach is always going to be my favourite Italian sunset!